mnabialek/laravel-authorize/readme.md

 Default flow for authorization verification looks like this:

+- if user is not logged it will be applied for him role set as value for `guest_role_name` (by default `anonymous`)
 - if user has super role (you can configure them in `super_roles` section in `config/authorize.php`) it will have permission for anything and no custom methods will be run
 - if user does not have necessary permission, no further checks will be made
 - if user has necessary permission, we verify if there are custom method in Policy for ability (the method name should match the method name from controller).
 If there's not, user will be allowed to run this action
 - however if there is custom method in Policy for ability, whether user can run this action or not will depend on result of custom method for this ability.